cleesmith/NiceGUI-primer/README.md

 ## 3. Scrape NiceGUI documentation

-Collect a list of the scrapable urls using Playwright with Chromium option
+	Collect a list of the scrapable urls using Playwright with the Chromium option

 	```sh
 	cd NiceGUI-primer